DANS-KNAW/easy-stage-dataset/README.md

-     -c, --created  <arg>       dcterms property, date-time when the file was created -i, --dataset-id  <arg>    id of the dataset in Fedora that should receive the file to stage if omitted the csf-file is read -d, --description  <arg>   dcterms property description
+     -c, --created  <arg>       dcterms property, date-time when the file was created -i, --dataset-id  <arg>    id of the dataset in Fedora that should receive the file to stage (requires file-path).
+If omitted the trailing argument csf-file is required
+     -d, --description  <arg>   dcterms property description
-     -f, --file  <arg>          File to stage for ingest into Fedora, if omitted a folder is staged
+     -f, --file  <arg>          File to stage for ingest into Fedora, if omitted a folder is staged (requires dataset-id, md5 and format)
-     -p, --file-path  <arg>     the path that the file should get in the dataset --format  <arg>        dcterms property format, the mime type of the file -u, --identifier  <arg>    dcterms property
+     -p, --file-path  <arg>     the path that the file should get in the dataset or the folder that should be created in the dataset --format  <arg>        dcterms property format, the mime type of the file -u, --identifier  <arg>    dcterms property
      -m, --md5  <arg>           MD5 checksum of the file to stage -t, --title  <arg>...      dcterms property title and optional alternatives --help                 Show help message
          --version              Show version of this program

     trailing arguments:
      staged-digital-object-set (required)   The resulting Staged Digital Object directory (will be created if it does not exist)
+     csv-file (not required)                a comma separated file with one column for each option (additional columns are
+                                            ignored) and one set of options per line

 INSTALLATION AND CONFIGURATION